at Knob Noster State Park

 The park lies in a transition zone where prairies and forests meet.
 The writings of a Confederate soldier describe the beauty of this landscape more than 100 years ago.
 It was a countryside that was neither totally forest, nor totally prairie, but one where tall grasses and diverse wildflowers mingled beneath widely spaced trees.
 This type of landscape is known as open woodland.

-Today, most of the open woodlands has been replaced by dense second and third growth timber that gradually invaded the more open grassy areas.
+Today, most of the open woodlands has been replaced by dense second- and third-growth timber that has gradually invaded the more open grassy areas.
 The park staff has been restoring portions of the park to its presettlement condition through controlled burning.
 Displays in these management areas help visitors appreciate and understand the dynamic forces that have shaped the landscape over time.

 A park naturalist is available year-round to conduct nature interpretive programs, as well as ecological stewardship activities.
-An outdoor theatre, the Lil' Forest Amphitheater, is located in the campground.
-The park's visitor center contains exhibits that trace the history of the park and its special natural features.
+An outdoor theater, the Lil' Forest Amphitheater, is located in the campground.
+The park's visitor center contains exhibits that trace the history of the park and its significant natural features.

 There are two small lakes in the park that offer visitors an opportunity to fish for bass, bluegill and channel catfish.
 Picnic sites are scattered throughout the park, and three open picnic shelters and two playgrounds also help make a day trip to the area enjoyable.

 For visitors wanting to enjoy more than just a few hours here, there is a wooded campground with modern restrooms, hot showers and a dumping station.
-The two group camps may be used by larger nonprofit organizations that make reservations in advance.
-The group camps include sleeping cabins, a dining lodge and kitchen, modern restrooms, showers, swimming pool and various other outdoor recreation facilities.
+The two group camps – Bobwhite and Shawnee – may be used by larger nonprofit organizations that make reservations in advance.
+Each group camp include sleeping cabins, a dining lodge and kitchen, modern restrooms, showers, swimming pool and various outdoor recreation facilities.
+Camp Bobwhite also has a swimming pool.